 Don’t Panic!
-The neuroscience of leading calmly.
+The neuroscience of calm leadership.

 Why leaders stay calm – and keep others calm – under pressure.